DevilAguo0/hiddify/How-to-activate-WARP-on-the-Hiddify-panel.md

 </div>

-When you deactivate it, you must give it a WARP Plus code, which there are different bots in Telegram to receive this code.
-One of them is [this robot](https://t.me/generatewarpplusbot).
+When you deactivate it, you need to give it a Warp Plus code, which you need to get this service from Cloudflare.
+Of course, to get this code, there are different bots in Telegram that give you this code, but none of them are approved by us.

 ### Mode "All"
 It passes all traffic through the warp, even the sites that don't have problems pass through the warp.